 Alas Smith and Jones belongs to a generation of British television sketch shows that was supplanted if not exactly made obsolete by the dark realism of The Day Today and latterly the likes of Peep Show and That Mitchell and Webb Look.
 Smith plays the senile uncle as a broadly comic village idiot, but a modern take on the same material would portray the character realistically, ending the sketch on a sour note.
 The humour would then derive from our discomfort at the fact we are laughing at a mentally ill old man.
 A similar idea was the basis of Mitchell and Webb's final sketch, in which a senile Sherlock Holmes tries to force coherent thoughts through the fog of dementia.

-For British television sketch shows the 1980s was akin to the Bronze Age of American comics; although Russ Abbot and Cannon and Ball had huge ratings, the more sophisticated likes of Not the Nine O'Clock News, Alas Smith and Jones, Victoria Wood As Seen on TV, French and Saunders and so forth also attracted millions of viewers, bringing elements of the new Alternative Comedy to mainstream attention.
-The Vivitar 70-150mm f/3.8 is neat, albeit that the range is very short; the Nikon version is particularly handy if you have a posh Nikon body, because it mounts and meters natively; Alien: Isolation has one of the best soundtracks of any
+For British television sketch shows the 1980s was akin to the Bronze Age of American comics.
+Russ Abbot and Cannon and Ball had huge ratings, but the more sophisticated likes of Not the Nine O'Clock News, Alas Smith and Jones, Victoria Wood As Seen on TV, and French and Saunders also attracted millions of viewers, bringing elements of the new Alternative Comedy to mainstream attention.
+The Vivitar 70-150mm f/3.8 is neat, albeit that the range is very short.
+The Nikon version is particularly handy if you have a posh Nikon body, because it mounts and meters natively; Alien: Isolation has one of the best soundtracks of any